Smiley: Early to mid 20th century

 Ingmar Bergman's 1948 film Port of Call features a scene where the unhappy Berit (played by Nine-Christine Jönsson) draws a sad face – closely resembling the modern "frowny" face but with a dot for the nose – in lipstick on her mirror before being interrupted.
 In September 1963, there was the premiere of The Funny Company, an American children's TV program, which had a noseless Smiling face used as a kids' club logo; the closing credits ended with the message, "Keep Smiling!"

-Dating from 1741 to 1953, a collection of smiling face designs from illustrations from literature, advertising, and promotional material.
-They include the film poster for the 1953 film, Lili.

-In the latter half of the 20th century, the face now known as a smiley has evolved into a well-known symbol recognizable for its yellow and black features.
+In the latter half of the 20th century, the face now known as a smiley evolved into a well-known symbol recognizable for its yellow and black features.
 The first known combination of yellow and black was used for a smiling face in late 1962, when New York City radio station WMCA released a yellow sweatshirt as part of a marketing campaign.
 By 1963, over 11,000 sweatshirts had been given away.
-They had featured in Billboard magazine, and numerous celebrities had also been pictured wearing them, including actress Patsy King and Mick Jagger.
+They had featured in Billboard magazine, and numerous celebrities had also been pictured wearing them, including the actress Patsy King and the singer Mick Jagger.
 The radio station used the happy face as part of a competition for listeners.
 When the station called listeners, any listener who answered their phone with "WMCA Good Guys!" was rewarded with a "WMCA Good Guys!" sweatshirt that incorporated the yellow and black happy face into its design.
 The features of the WMCA smiley were a yellow face, with black dots as eyes, and a slightly crooked smile.
 The outline of the face was also not smooth, giving it a more hand-drawn look.
 Originally, the yellow and black sweatshirt (sometimes referred to as gold), had WMCA Good Guys! written on the front with no smiley face.